Sitemap.xml Generator

 Help search engines find all your pages faster, especially new pages that haven't been linked to from other sites yet.
 This speeds up the indexing process significantly.

-Better crawl Coverage
+Better Crawl Coverage

 Ensure no important pages are missed by crawlers.
 Sites with complex navigation, JavaScript-rendered content, or isolated pages benefit most from explicit sitemap listings.